FooBarShebang/sudoku_py/docs/ui_cli_keystroke_windows.md

 The special keys, as cursor keys, page up / down, F1, etc., are returned as escape sequences - 2 bytes starting with '\x00' or '\xe0' within a unicode string.

 Unicode support.
-The unicode characters are already properly generated in the u'\u...' form by the console input, but they cannot be displayed in the console, at least in Windows 8.
+The unicode characters are already properly generated in the u'\u...' form by the console input, but they cannot be displayed in the console, at least in Windows 8 and 10.

 ## Tested platforms

 * MS Windows 8 64 bit with CPython v2.7.9 32 bit
   - In Visual Studio Code v1.27.2
   - In Geany v1.24 (Sakai)
+  - Directly in the console
+* MS Windows 10 (Home, 64 bit) with CPython v2.7.15 64 bit
+  - In Visual Studio Code v1.27.2
   - Directly in the console